annisall/kalevala_analysis/README.md

 # Kalevala analysis

 This project analyses Kalevala poems.
 Poems are retrieved from [this site](http://runeberg.org/kalevala/) and files are assumed to be saved in separate files.
 Name of the files should correspond to the title in the web page.
+Files/Poems are assumed to be located under data directory.

 There are three files related to analysis: kalevala_analysis.py, kalevala_analysis_test.py and kalevala_analysis.pynb.